1993hzw/dragonnest/drawnote/manual/en/new_note.md

-Here's the translation of your message:

 **Creating a New Note**

-Youdao Notes offers various flexible note types to meet different usage scenarios:
+DrawNote offers various flexible note types to meet different usage scenarios:

 - **Super Notes** - Combine elements like handwriting, drawing, text, images, audio recording, tables, mind maps, and more on a flexible canvas to fully express your creativity and artistic talent.